 Many options on the market offer a task list, but you want to get a task management app that can be shared with your team to foster the collaboration that will ensure the success of your time management plan.
 Tasks should be updated easily, and you want to have a platform that can support attachments, be they notes, files or links, as well as being able to track comments and document handoffs to further discussions and collaboration.

-Software can also automate much of the busywork that keeps you from using your time more productively.
+The software can also automate much of the busywork that keeps you from using your time more productively.
 By setting up notifications, you can be alerted of impending deadlines to avoid falling behind schedule, but you can also add notifications for you to refocus and review your work, as suggested above.

-Tasks can be uploaded to a Gantt chart that creates a visual timeline to help give you the big picture at a glance and simply change due dates as needed by dragging-and-dropping.
+Tasks can be uploaded to a Gantt chart that creates a visual timeline to help give you the big picture at a glance and simply change due dates as needed by dragging and dropping.
 If that software is online, the data you’re getting is in real-time, which furthers collaboration and gives you the most accurate view of the work possible.